dirmeier/etudes/README.md

 - kernel approximations,
 - sparse Gaussian processes.

+**I do not take warranty for the correctness or completeness of these documents.**

 ## Notebooks

 - [01 Intro to Bayesian linear regression](01-bayesian_regression.ipynb) introduces the concept of *Bayesian inference* using a linear regression example and how we *move* from putting distributions on parameters to putting distributions on functions.
 - [02 Gaussian process regression](02-gaussian_process_regression.ipynb) introduces non-parametric Bayesian regression.
+- [03 Gaussian process classification](02-gaussian_process_regression.ipynb) introduces non-parametric Bayesian regression.

 ## Author